Floyd Hall at night

 Parker Hannifin Corporation

 "Shannon is project lead for Universal Test Stands, Sustaining Engineer for Boeing and Electrical Components, involved in every HPT.
 Shannon also volunteers with SWE and organizes volunteering groups for local charities.
-She also talks to students about engineer." - Leroy Heikes, electrical systems engineer, Parker Hannifin Corporation
+She also talks to students about engineering." - Leroy Heikes, electrical systems engineer, Parker Hannifin Corporation

 Spire Award